Midori Monét: Early life

+Pageantry

 Midori's first pageant was Miss Washington USA, and she was a proud participant in the Miss Washington system.
 She also represented Miss Capitol Hill USA, the gay Capitol Hill district in Seattle, to represent her entire community.
 One of her inspirations was Kenya Moore, a Real Housewife from Atlanta who won Miss USA 1993.
 Seeing a Black person win a beauty pageant was very inspiring for Midori.
 Additionally, Kataluna Enriquez, who competed and won Miss Nevada, was the first transgender woman to win the pageant.
 Midori was the only Black transgender woman to compete in the Miss Washington pageant and made it to the Top 6 finalists.

-Career

 She was crowned Miss International Queen USA 2025 and represented the United States at Miss International Queen 2025 in Thailand and she was crowned, she is also the 3rd American to be crowned at the contest.